lindacmsheard/trigger-json-transform-with-azure-function/README.md

     In the Azure Portal, navigate to the `Live metrics` view on the `Monitor` tab of the function to review the execution.

-    In this simple conumption plan implementation, the 1000 documents took ~45 seconds to be processed.
+    In this simple consumption plan implementation, the 1000 documents took ~45 seconds to be processed.

     ![metrics](./live_metrics_1000.png)